rickbot-dot/xploitable/README.md

 * Panic GUI: Show a more graphical error screen with auto-restart when a kernel panic is encountered.

-* Distro Logos: Show your distribution's logo.
+* Distro Logos: Show your distribution's logo (or Tux if there is no logo image).
   Alternative to the Linux kernel option that shows Tux on the screen in non-X TTYs.

 * X Programs on Boot: Patches some aspects of Linux to run X11 apps as the init program (for example, running a graphical OS installer on boot).